Mictim/capslock-test/README.md

 2. **Configure Playwright**
    If you need, please update the `playwright.config.ts` file to match your testing requirements.
 You can configure different browsers, devices, and other settings.
    Default consfiguration includes:
-   - Browsers: Desktop Chrome (HD and FullHD), Desktop Edge, Mobile Chrome (Galaxy S24), Mobile Safari (iPhone 15 Pro)
+   - Browsers: Desktop Chromium (HD and FullHD), Desktop Edge, Mobile Chrome (Galaxy S24), Mobile Safari (iPhone 15 Pro), Desktop Chrome (channel chrome)
    - Viewports: 1280x720, 1920x1080 for Desktop Chrome
    - Test directory: `tests`
    - Traces, Screenshots and videos recording on failure for CI/CD execution and always "on" for local runs.